Athaagra/CloudComputing/LoadBalancer/README-2appsloadBalancer.txt

 kubectl apply -f \
 istio-${ISTIO_VERSION}/samples/hellowordl/helloworld-gateway.yaml

-18) Verify that the gateway and virtual services are deployed kubectl get gateways,virtualservices
+18) Verify that the gateway and virtual services are deployed the gateway(refers to the ip of each apllication and a port traffic(ingress rul1) with a domain name) the virtual services make use of the gateways or destination rule to simulate a load balancer(Virtual Services,weight 10% of connections visit the v1 Hello World 90% of connections visit the v2 Hello Wolrd): kubectl get gateways,virtualservices

 19) Get the URL prefixes: